vbmacher/intellij-cucumber-scala/README.md

 1. `git clone git@github.com:danielwegener/intellij-cucumber-scala.git`
 2. `sbt downloadIdea` will download the idea sdk to the SDK folder
 3. `sbt downloadPlugins` will download the dependent plugins from jetbrains repo to the SDK folder
-4. Import the project as maven project into IDEA.
+4. Import the project as sbt project into IDEA.
 Make sure to use your prepared IDEA version as plugin sdk.

 Now you can build this plugin with `sbt package`